Pat Musick: Early life

 Musick was born Patricia Anne Musick in St. Louis, Missouri to Jane (née Maginnis) and Donn Musick.
 She has one brother and one sister.

 Career

 Musick’s first role was in the 1981 film The Loch Ness Horror.
 Her roles in animation include Snappy Smurfling in The Smurfs and Harold Frumpkin in Rugrats.

 Musick additionally voiced Tony Toponi in the An American Tail franchise, basing his voice on a friend she knew from grade school.
 In the early 1990s, Musick was unable to reprise the role, taking time to raise her daughter, Mae Whitman, who was born in 1988, causing the use of her character to be limited in the first sequel and completely unused in Fievel's American Tails until the direct-to-video sequels in the late 1990s.

 Personal life

 Musick married personal manager and set construction coordinator Jeff Whitman in 1983.
 They have one daughter, actress and singer Mae Whitman.
-Through their daughter, Musick and her husband have one grandson (b.
-August 28, 2024).
+As of August 2024, Musick and her husband have one grandson through her daughter.